gaphor/gaphor/docs/stereotypes.md

 Maybe it would be nice to create Stereotypes without creating the diagrams.
 Via a dialog once can select which class (Operation, Class, etc.) is stereotyped, which extra constraints apply and/or if you inherit from an already existing stereotype.
-This way it\'s easy to save your stereotypes apart from the model (and possibly in the model too) so they can be reused in other models.
+This way it's easy to save your stereotypes apart from the model (and possibly in the model too) so they can be reused in other models.

 I could create a special diagram window too that can be used to create profiles.
 Profiles should be added to packages within the model.

-This window should contain: 1.
-Name of the stereotype 2.
-Metaclass it applies to (Class, Operation, etc.) 3.
-If it is a subclass of an already existing metaclass 4.
-Constraints 5.
-Description 6.
-The profile it belongs to.
+This window should contain:
+1. Name of the stereotype
+2. Metaclass it applies to (Class, Operation, etc.)
+3. If it is a subclass of an already existing metaclass
+4. Constraints
+5. Description
+6. The profile it belongs to.

 When a stereotype is used, an instance is created of the Stereotype (meta)class.
 This is not really possible for our application.
 Gaphor